Elena-Mikitenko/hexlet-git/README.md

-No code No pain
+No code no pain
-Hey man!
-git is good
-experiment with amend
+git is good experiment with amend